ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

     The name of the transaction as it is presented to the user in the selection screen.
 This is also the name by which the transaction is referenced in an HTTP request (see “VIRTEL URL formats” in the VIRTEL Web Access Guide).

     .. warning::
-    The external name of a transaction must not start or contain any internal space or it cannot be used directly in a URL or from the Web Appmenu List.
+    The external name of a transaction must not start with or contain any spaces, else it cannot be used directly in a URL or from the Web Appmenu List.

 Description
-    The descriptive label associated with the transaction as it is presented to the user in the selection screen.
+    The label associated with the transaction as it is presented to the user in the selection screen.
 Application
     The name of the application associated with the transaction.